Special Weather Statement issued for Okaloosa Coastal, Okaloosa Inland by NWS - News Break

 Special Weather Statement issued for Okaloosa Coastal, Okaloosa Inland by NWS

-Effective: 2021-06-25 11:22:00 EDT Expires: 2021-06-25 21:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with these storms, and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Okaloosa Coastal; Okaloosa Inland A BROKEN LINE OF STRONG THUNDERSTORMS WILL AFFECT THE FOLLOWING COUNTIES...CENTRAL OKALOOSA COUNTY UNTIL 800 PM CDT At 717 PM CDT, the strong thunderstorms were located along a line extending from 7 miles west of Eglin Air Force Base to 3 miles east of Niceville, and moving northwest at 10 mph.
-Winds 0F 30 TO 40 mph will be possible with these storms.
-Locations impacted include Crestview, Niceville and Valparaiso.alerts.weather.gov
+Effective: 2021-06-24 13:22:00 EDT Expires: 2021-06-24 15:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Okaloosa Coastal; Okaloosa Inland A STRONG THUNDERSTORM WILL AFFECT THE FOLLOWING COUNTIES SOUTHEASTERN OKALOOSA COUNTY UNTIL 230 PM CDT At 138 PM CDT, the strong thunderstorm was located near Niceville.
+This storm was nearly stationary.
+Wind gusts of 40 to 50 mph will be possible with this storm.
+Locations impacted include Fort Walton Beach, Niceville, Eglin AFB, Valparaiso, Ocean City, Lake Lorraine, Shalimar and Cinco Bayou.alerts.weather.gov